ICQI

 • Co-Production, including stakeholder involvement and community impact

-Sessions in the 2024 Congress will take up these topics, as well as those related to and/or utilizing: feminist inquiry; Critical Race Theory; intersectionality; queer theory; critical dis- ability research; phenomenology; Indigenous methodologies; postcolonial and decolonized knowing; poststructural engagements; diffraction and intra-action; digital methodologies; autoethnography; visual methodologies; thematic analysis; performance; art as research; critical participatory action research; multivocality; collaborative inquiry; and the politics of evidence.
+Sessions in the 2025 Congress will take up these topics, as well as those related to and/or utilizing: feminist inquiry; Critical Race Theory; intersectionality; queer theory; critical dis- ability research; phenomenology; Indigenous methodologies; postcolonial and decolonized knowing; poststructural engagements; diffraction and intra-action; digital methodologies; autoethnography; visual methodologies; thematic analysis; performance; art as research; critical participatory action research; multivocality; collaborative inquiry; and the politics of evidence.
 Sessions will also discuss threats to shared governance; attacks on freedom of speech; public policy discourse; and the changing nature of qualitative inquiry itself.

-Scholars from around the world come to the Congress to resist, to celebrate community, to experiment with traditional and new methodologies, with new technologies of representation.
+Scholars from around the world participate in the Congress to resist, to celebrate community, to experiment with traditional and new methodologies, with new technologies of representation.
 Together we seek to develop guidelines and exemplars concerning advocacy, inquiry and social justice concerns.
 We share a commitment to change the world, to engage in ethical work that makes a positive difference.
 As critical scholars our task is to bring the past and the future into the present, allowing us to engage realistic utopian pedagogies of hope.

-We will begin accepting abstract submissions beginning on September 20, 2023.
+We will begin accepting abstract submissions beginning on October 1, 2024.